markeissler/gvm2/README.md

 ## Overview

-Juggling different versions of Go across different projects is a troublesome task, a task that involves remembering and manually updating Go environment variables.

-While it "would be nice" to only ever have to work with a single version of Go, perhaps the most-recent release, the reality is that different projects may require different Go versions just because (you know what the reasons are).
-And different projects will almost definitely require different package dependencies.

-The [RVM](https://github.com/rvm/rvm) team had already solved this problem for ruby development;
-[GVM](https://github.com/moovweb/gvm) got us part of the way to solving the same problem for Go develpment. __GVM2__ has the goal of taking things a bit further by making this tool behave more like __RVM__.
+__GVM2__ supports Go development through the creation of **_Go environments_** where each environment supports isolation of a Go version and associated package dependencies.

+The goal of __GVM2__ is to become the ubiquitous environment manager for Go development in the same way that the [RVM](https://github.com/rvm/rvm) environment manager has become an indispensable tool for ruby development.

 Perhaps the biggest step forward is the introduction of __GVM2__ `.go-version` and `.go-pkgset` files similar to __RVM__'s `.ruby-version` and `.ruby-gemset` files.
-What a huge convenience it is to have your Go version selected automatically whenever you change directories!
-Couple this functionality with support for isolated dependency sets (in the form of "package sets") and suddenly version and package management business becomes a breeze.
+When you add these `.go-` files to your project's directory (or even in a parent directory) __GVM2__ will automatically update your `GOPATH` and related environment variables to reflect the correct Go version and package dependencies for the current project.

 ## Installing